 While Amazon Ads and Google Ads have different missions in life, they are close cousins.

-Amazon wants to present customers with ads they’re most likely to buy.
-Google wants to present searchers with ads they’re most likely to click.
+Amazon aims to show customers ads they are most likely to purchase, while Google strives to present searchers with ads they are most likely to click.

 If you’re interested, read more about the similarities and differences of Google Ads and Amazon Ads.